-As a believer of Winston Churchill’s saying, “We shape our buildings; thereafter they shape us,” Mr. Ro is a strong advocate of design and research that improves the interconnectivity between architecture, culture, spirituality, ecology, and human experience.
+As a believer of Winston Churchill’s saying, “We shape our buildings; thereafter they shape us,” Professor Ro is a strong advocate of design and research that improves the interconnectivity between architecture, culture, spirituality, ecology, and human experience.
 At the Catholic University of America, for instance, he was awarded the Magi Endowment for the Liturgical Arts to advance his research on the phenomenological experience of sacred architecture through evidence-based design.
-Mr. Ro currently serves as the research leader at VCBO Architecture where he helps bridge the gap between theory and practice.
-His theoretical works and research have been published in Arquitecturas del Sur, Carbon-Neutral Architectural Design, Architectural Research Centers Consortium, Márgenes Arquitectura, Ambiances in Action, Environmental Design Research Association, and most recently in the Journal of Comparative Theology at Harvard Divinity School.
+Professor Ro’s promising research trajectory can be seen in a growing record of written scholarly work which has been presented at a number of peer-reviewed conferences and symposia.
+His scholarship and theoretical design work has been published in venues such as the Journal of Comparative Theology at Harvard Divinity School, Arquitecturas del Sur (Chile), Society of Architectural Historians, Carbon-Neutral Architectural Design, Architectural Research Centers Consortium, Márgenes Arquitectura (Spain), International Ambiances Network (France), Enquiry: A Journal of Architectural Research, Environmental Design Research Association, and Architecture Culture Spirituality Forum among others.